-Clinical Experience and Education Policy (formerly Duty Hours or Work Hours)
+Clinical Experience and Education Policy

 The FSU COM uses the ACGME requirements regarding clinical experience and education as a guideline for our policy.
-Our goal is to provide a structure that supports patient safety and student education and facilitates personal-professional balance and well-being.
+Our goal is to provide a structure that supports patient safety and student education and facilitates personalprofessional balance and well-being.

-- Clinical experience and scheduled educational activities must be limited to no more than 80 hours per week when averaged over 4 weeks. - Students must have at least one day out of every 7 completely free from clinical duties and required educational activities when averaged over 4 weeks. - Clinical experience must not exceed 24 hours of continuously scheduled assignments, with the exception that up to 4 hours of additional time may be used for effective transitions of care or student education.
+- Clinical experience and scheduled educational activities must be limited to no more than 80 hours per week when averaged over the number of weeks of the clerkship. - Students must have at least one day out of every 7 completely free from clinical duties and required educational activities when averaged over the number of weeks of the clerkship. - Clinical experience must not exceed 24 hours of continuously scheduled assignments, except up to 4 hours of additional time for effective transitions of care or student education.
 No additional patient care responsibilities may be undertaken during these 4 hours.
-After 24 hours continuously on call, students must have at least 14 hours free of clinical work and scheduled educational activities.

-• Students should have 8 hours off between scheduled clinical experience and education periods.
+After 24 hours continuously on call, students must have at least 14 hours free of clinical work and scheduled educational activities. - Students should have 8 hours off between scheduled clinical experience and education periods.